h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Example_8.md

 In this example:
 - We create emoji-like faces to represent correlation patterns
-- The "happy face" represents positive correlation where variables move together
+- The "happy face" represents quadratic relationship with points following a smile curve
-- The "sad face" represents negative correlation where variables move in opposite directions
+- The "sad face" represents quadratic relationship with points following a frown curve
 - Data points follow the curve of the smile or frown

 ## Understanding the Problem